Disability Rights Montana

 The kinds of less restrictive options we endorse are Supported Decision Making Agreements, limited powers of attorney, social security payees, and a whole host of assistive services, such as case management, meals on wheels, home health care and nursing, peer support, etc.

-To the extent a person with a disability is incapable to make legal decisions, the law and courts must insist that these less restrictive options are explored and employed before considering a more restrictive arrangement.
+To the extent a person with a disability is incapable to make legal decisions, the law and courts must insist that these less restrictive options are explored and employed before considering a more restrictive arrangement, in order to preserve the person’s individual rights, freedom, and dignity.
 Only after this has been done may a guardianship or conservatorship be considered.
 Even then, the preference must be limited/temporary guardianship or conservatorship which address only those narrow issues when a person with a disability is incapable of making a decision.
 It should end as soon as possible, and the guardian or conservator must be required to support the independence of the person under guardianship.

 Any guardianship/conservatorship law and system must ensure the appropriate training and monitoring of both family/friends and professionals who take on this duty.
 This includes requiring them to comply with the National Guardianship Association Standards, or other applicable standards that require professional conduct, as well as legal procedures and provisions that provide for the adequate monitoring of these relationships to protect individuals under guardianship from exploitation, abuse, and neglect.